What a beautiful morning for trail building. How can one not love going to work with views like this?

 Marietta works to clear a stretch.

 Don is busy cutting the upper edge on the next stretch to be leveled.
 The first cut is made along the flags.
+Once that cut is made the foot tread is leveled below.

 Chris works to dig out a root in the trail.